 What McGrath Audi Can Improve To Get More Traffic From Google

 Content is king when it comes to local results and can drive traffic for local keywords and long tail phrases that convert if the content is done well.
 Below are some of the key areas and article types that I would suggest mcgrathaudi.com should focus on creating.
 Remember its not about quantity with content creation (since the panda update) its about quality.
-You can find resources for creating quality content here and tips for the sections we have outlined below.

 We noticed that there is a site called gomcgrath.com that essentially duplicates the content on mcgrathaudi.com.